mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/multi-user-task.md

 **Veto outcome**

 This property defines the veto outcome.
-See [Veto](#242-veto) for more information on this outcome.
+[Veto](#242-veto) for more information on this outcome.

 ### 2.5 Due Date Section {#due-date}